 Arthur B. Comstock, Executive Director and Associate Professor of Finance, 2000; Ph.D., Lehigh University, 2000.
 Investment and portfolio management; international business.

-U. Rex Dumdum, Associate Professor of MIS, eBusiness and Leadership, 2001; Ph.D., State University of New York-Binghamton, 1993.
-Leadership in computer-mediated environments, Transformational leadership, Virtual Teams, eBusiness models, and IT-business strategy alignment.
+U. Rex Dumdum, Associate Professor of Information Systems and Leadership, 2001; Ph.D., State University of New York – Binghamton, 1993.
+Leadership in computer-mediated environments, transformational leadership, leader and leadership pipeline development, technology insertion and adoption in organizations, sensemaking and judgment support in individual and team settings, problem formulation in ill-structured situations, eLearning.

 Ahmed Gomaa, Assistant Professor of Information Systems and Corporate Finance, 2011; Ph.D., Rutgers University, 2006.
-Big Data (Business Intelligence and Data Mining), Financial Information Systems, Health Information Systems.
+Big data, business intelligence and data mining, financial information systems, health systems.

 Charles Lipinski, Assistant Professor of Business and Managerial Science, 1994; D.B.A., Nova Southeastern University, 1990.
 Management and hospitality management.